-A. The text of the digital resource includes markup (e.g. tags or styles) that allows for navigation by key structural elements (chapters, headings, pages) using assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Fail Additional Information: No method provided that allows user to bypass sections of text.
-The tagged PDF, Title, Bookmarks, and Headings all failed using the accessibility checker.
+A. The text of the digital resource includes Fail markup (e.g. tags or styles) that allows for navigation by key structural elements (chapters, headings, pages) using assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
+Additional Information: Bookmark was found that allowed me to go to a specific chapter.
+The tagged PDF, Title, and Headings all failed using the accessibility checker.
+However, the boomarks passed.
 B. The text of the digital resource includes markup for bullets and numbered lists that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Fail Additional Information: No markups found.
-The Tagged PDF, Title, Bookmarks, and Headings all failed.
+Fail Additional Information: There were no list structural markups.
+The tagged PDF, Title, and Headings all failed using the accessibility checker.
+However, boomarks passed.
 C. If the text of the digital resource is delivered within an ebook reader application, a method is provided that allows users to bypass the reader interface and move directly to the text content that is compatible with assistive technology.
 N/A Additional Information: No additional eReader used.

-7. Tables

-A. Data tables include markup (e.g. tags or Fail styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
-Additional Information: Tables on pages 17, 18, 30, 34, 41 were checked manually.
-The text to speech function skipped over tables and did not translate them into speech.
-Using the accessibility checker, the rows, TH and TD, headers and regularity all failed.
+7. Tables A. Data tables include markup (e.g. tags or styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader Pass that offers this functionality).
+Additional Information: Tables on pages 396, 397, 398, 399, 400 were checked manually.
+The text to speech function seperated the tables by rows.
+Using the accessibility checker, the rows, TH and TD, headers and regularity all passed.